 Physical Anthropology

-Physical anthropology or biological anthropology, as it is alternatively called, is an amalgamation of different academic disciplines like social studies and biological studies.
-There are two main concepts of this subject which are human evolution and the bio-social variation of human beings.
-This is a wide area of study and seamlessly blends a large number of topics and principles from many disciplines that are researched upon.
+Physical anthropology, or biological anthropology, as it is alternatively called, is an amalgamation of different academic disciplines like social studies and biological studies.
+There are two main concepts of this subject, which are human evolution and the bio-social variation of human beings.
+This is a wide area of study and seamlessly blends a large number of topics and principles from many disciplines that are researched.
 One of the most interesting branches of anthropology, it has helped in learning and gathering a tremendous amount of knowledge about previous generations.
-This is a relatively newer branch of anthropology gaining importance in the last few years.
+This is a relatively newer branch of anthropology, gaining importance in the last few years.
 Many books written on this subject have helped shape our understanding of the past.

-Anthropology Fact: Over the past 50,000 years the human brain has shrunk by at least the size of a tennis ball!
+Anthropology Fact: Some studies have suggested that over the past 50,000 years, the human brain has shrunk by at least the size of a tennis ball!
+However, this remains a contested fact.

 Archaeological Anthropology

 Archaeological anthropology is concerned with tracing the evolution and development of culture over centuries.
-Past here signifies a period when civilization had no known means of communication and humanity had not acquired skills of language or writing efficiencies.
-Archaeological anthropologists reconstruct the events of the past by employing different techniques and focussing on historical details that could go back to a million years.
+Past here signifies a period when civilisation had no known means of communication and humanity had not acquired skills of language or writing efficiencies.
+Archaeological anthropologists reconstruct the events of the past by employing different techniques and focusing on historical details that date back a million years.
 Archaeological anthropology tries to render a clear understanding of the geological processes that have left imprints and evidence on human civilization.
-This archaeological evidence lies in the abundant depositions that can be found in excavation sites and therefore the primary method to gather the evidence is that of conducting excavation to discover artefacts and construct the cultural history of our past.
+This archaeological evidence lies in the abundant depositions that can be found in excavation sites, and therefore, the primary method to gather the evidence is that of conducting an excavation to discover artefacts and construct the cultural history of our past.

 Linguistic Anthropology

 An important and intriguing branch of anthropology, it is an interdisciplinary study of how languages shape and affect social life.
-This branch of anthropology emphasizes studying and documenting endangered languages.
-Over the years it has now grown in scope and incorporated different aspects of language.
-Linguistic anthropology is primarily concerned with studying how languages influence the exchange of communication, affects social identity, cultural beliefs and ideologies.
-It also helps in building a common cultural representation of natural and social worlds making it of absolute importance with the growing interconnectedness in the world.
+This branch of anthropology emphasises studying and documenting endangered languages.
+Over the years, it has now grown in scope and incorporated different aspects of language.
+Linguistic anthropology is primarily concerned with studying how languages influence the exchange of communication, affect social identity, cultural beliefs and ideologies.
+It also helps in building a common cultural representation of natural and social worlds, making it of absolute importance with the growing interconnectedness in the world.

 Applied Anthropology